 In my journey to learn more about the history of quilting and fiber arts, I have discovered some incredible makers, artists, thinkers and leaders.
-A couple weeks ago we talked about one of our founding Quilt Mothers, Nancy Crow, Marti Michell, and Rachel Clark.
+A couple weeks ago we talked about one of our founding Quilt Mothers, Nancy Crow, Marti Michell, Rachel Clark and Judith Scott.
 Today, I bring you someone who is not just a quilter and fiber artist, she is a painter, a writer, a performance artist, a mixed media sculptor, a university professor and one of my long-time heroes.
 I'm talking about Faith Ringgold.

 I was first introduced to Ringgold in my first semester of my freshman year of college.
 I was a stressed out, over-achiever who thought a steady 4.0 grade point average was a reasonable goal.
 (Oh how much I have changed...)
 Over the course of the semester my fellow Design 101 students and I had to recreate an object in many different styles of art.
 It was kinda like an art history lesson mashed up with basic drawing, painting and sculpting skills.

 And I was crushing it.
 And by crushing it I mean I made zero friends and worked around the clock.
 Exactly what freshman year is supposed to be about.